ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 I'll be using streamlit.io to build the data app for the manager as well The link will be in the expectation.txt file

+I can add a login that requests username and passwork, so as to simulate a manager logining in

+I will provide the username and passwork in this readme file